House of Kuadzhe

 Currently, none of the members of House Kuadzhe who live in Turkey uses their original family name due to the Surname Law of the Republic of Turkey as none of the ethnic minorities at that time were allowed to use non-Turkish surnames.
 Due to being spread throughout the Republic of Turkey and having no contact with each other, members of House Kuadzhe chose different surnames than one another.

-As such is the case with all other Circassian houses, – be they peasant, pirate, knight or prince houses – House Kuadzhe has its own banner, but as such is the case with some Circassian houses, it doesn't have one but three.
+As such is the case with all other Circassian houses, – be they peasant, pirate, knight or prince houses – House Kuadzhe has its own tamga, but as such is the case with some Circassian houses, it doesn't have one but three.
 This is usually due to the house being overexpanded and divided into smaller groups.
 Despite bearing the same family name, these groups chose different banners than one another, to avoid confusion.